Association for Environment Conscious Building

-AECB Silver Certification

-AECB Silver Certification is a self-certification scheme open to building projects that meet the AECB Silver Standard design and performance criteria.
-The AECB self-certification route has been developed whereby the self certifier (typically the building's energy consultant) takes responsibility for certification and for underwriting the Silver Standard claim.

-AECB Silver compliance cannot be assumed unless the building has been modelled in PHPP (passivhaus planning software) and construction quality has been verified.

-The AECB self-certification process is designed to make explicit the project's claim to be a low energy design and to provide the consumer with a degree of protection under trading standards - without the AECB having to get involved in quality control and legal matters.
-This approach puts the responsibility for performance claims clearly with the person signing the certificate and a duty of care on the client to ensure that the consultant is competent and suitably insured.

 Low-carbon building

 While the AECB recognises that all aspects of sustainability are important, it believes that climate change threatens to overwhelm its members' achievements in other areas.
 It is therefore currently focusing on trying to help reduce carbon emissions related to domestic and non-domestic buildings in the UK (around 50% of UK CO_{2} emissions – excluding flying – relate to buildings).
 The association believes that the Government's target of a 60% reduction in CO_{2} emissions by 2050 is too little, too late, and that a reduction of at least 85% is required to meet the challenges of climate change.

 Low-carbon standards

-To promote low-carbon building, the association has developed two advanced energy standards and adopted a third, in order to provide three steps to low energy and low carbon buildings achievable by the UK over the next 40 years.
+To promote low-carbon building, the association has developed three advanced energy standards, in order to provide three steps to low energy and low carbon buildings achievable by the UK over the next 40 years.
 These standards are largely based on the methodology and principles underlying the German Passivhaus movement, developed by the Passivhaus Institut, and are also informed by American, Canadian, Scandinavian and European energy standards and various successful energy efficient building programmes.
 The standards themselves lie at the centre of a developing education and training programme which the AECB has called the 'Carbon Literate Design and Construction Programme' (CLP).